 Ear mites can cause a dog to scratch their ears so intently that they lose the hair behind them.

 Hormonal imbalances can cause hair loss, but the signs can be somewhat different than other skin diseases; with hormonal problems, the hair loss is usually uniform around the body.

 Treatment for skin problems typically begins with getting a correct diagnosis.
 Your veterinarian will observe the signs and run tests to determine the cause of your dog’s discomfort.
 Tests might include skin scrapings and blood work.

 Once the underlying cause of the skin problem is determined, your dog can be treated.
-Treatment might include dips or specially medicated shampoos (for fleas or mange), antibiotics (for infections), antihistamines and steroids (for allergies), antifungals (for ringworm), removal of the offending allergen (like a cleaning solution), or a change in diet (for food allergies, for example, to corn or beef).
+Treatment might include dips or specially medicated shampoos (for fleas or mange), antibiotics like Clavamox for dogs and cats (for infections); Tresaderm; or Cephalexin; antihistamines and steroids (for allergies), antifungals (for ringworm), removal of the offending allergen (like a cleaning solution), or a change in diet (for food allergies, for example, to corn or beef).

 Determining the source of the dog’s problem may take some time, but if you are observant of your dog’s health and diligent in treating the issue, what might be a chronic condition for your dog can be controlled successfully.

 Skin and Coat Health: The Benefits of Fish Oil Supplements

 This information is for informational purposes only and is not meant as a substitute for the professional advice of, or diagnosis or treatment by, your veterinarian with respect to your pet.
 It has, however, been verified by a licensed veterinarian for accuracy.